Jane’s Tuscan garden

 In 2017 we renovated the barn and added a pool…

-In 2017 we renovated the barn and added a pool, installing irrigation — until the well ran dry.
-Instead of new lawns, I turned to Olivier Filippi’s dry garden designs.
+In 2017 we renovated the barn and added a swimming pool, introducing irrigation — until the well ran dry.
+Rather than replanting lawns, I followed Olivier Filippi’s Mediterranean dry garden approach.
+With Luigi Broghi’s guidance, we created gravel gardens of plumbago, cistus, erigeron, thyme, and helichrysum — resilient to +40°C summers and -10°C winters.

 in 2024 a new well

-in 2024 a new well secured our medieval tank.
+In 2024 a new well secured our medieval tank.

 Follow the adventures…